MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Creates a Configuration Manager software metering rule.

 ### [New-CMSoftwareUpdateAutoDeploymentRule](New-CMSoftwareUpdateAutoDeploymentRule.md)
-Creates Configuration Manager deployment rules for automatic software updates.
+Create an automatic deployment rule (ADR) for software updates.

 ### [New-CMSoftwareUpdateAutoPhasedDeployment](New-CMSoftwareUpdateAutoPhasedDeployment.md)
 Use this cmdlet to create a phased deployment for software updates by generating two phases with same settings.

 ### [New-CMSoftwareUpdateDeployment](New-CMSoftwareUpdateDeployment.md)
-Creates a software update deployment.
+Create a software update deployment.

 ### [New-CMSoftwareUpdateDeploymentPackage](New-CMSoftwareUpdateDeploymentPackage.md)
 Creates a software update deployment package.